tataraba/igtie/README.md

 ### Prerequisites

-The project requires Python 3.10 and a few dependencies.
+The project requires Python 3.10 and a few other dependencies.
 I use [PDM](https://pdm.fming.dev/latest/) as my package manager, but it is not required.
 However, it might make installation easier.

-Your first step, however, is to clone project and access the local directory in your terminal.
+Your first step, however, is to clone the github project and access the local project directory in your terminal.
 ```
 cd igtie
 ```

 ### Installing (using pipx and PDM)

-Although pipx is not required, having an isolated environment for certain tools can make a big difference in your workflow.
+Although [pipx](https://pypa.github.io/pipx/) is also not required, having an isolated environment for certain tools can make a big difference in your workflow.
 To install pipx:

 On macOS
 ```